 I’m vex’d to see you, Dad.

 The poem begins with the speaker directly addressing the main character, his grandfather.
-This person is depicted very clearly from the start, and it is his physical problems which fuel the poem.
+This person is depicted very clearly from the start, and it is his physical problems that fuel the poem.

 The grandfather of the speaker is said to be “old and frail,” he is not yet dead but he is “fail[ing].”
 He is not the same person that he used to be, and the child recognizes that his grandfather is on the decline.